 I read a lot of travel blogs and sites, and am often intrigued by different sites.
 Many times I will group them into a post to share (since I understand that not everyone is reading travel blogs all day every day :-D).
 But sometimes it spawns my own thoughts and merits its own best.
-I was reading over on Rapid Travel Chai the other day where he shared his biggest hotel annoyance.
+I originally wrote this post after reading over on Rapid Travel Chai where he shared his biggest hotel annoyance.
 His was checkout times before noon – and shared a story of having a 7:30 a.m. checkout time imposed on him!

 My biggest hotel annoyances

 So after reading Stefan’s post, I thought I’d share some of my biggest hotel annoyances.
-In updating this post for 2017, I also solicited some of the biggest hotel annoyances from the members of the free Points With a Crew miles and points Facebook group
+Over the years as I’ve updated this post, I also solicited some of the biggest hotel annoyances from the members of the free Points With a Crew miles and points Facebook group

 1. Resort Fees